Here’s my complete stay-at-home mom schedule, including blogging and working from home…

 I hope this helps you tackle those everyday chores and tasks, and incorporate any work-from-home activities you need to during the day.
 Let me know what your schedule looks like in the comments below!

-*Post originally published September 2019, updated January 2021.
+*Post originally published September 2019, updated August 2021.